-Funeral services for J. Paul McIntosh will be held Tuesday, February 21, at 10 a.m., at First United Methodist Church in Norfolk.
-Visitation will be held Monday from 1-8 p.m., in the Lifelong Learning Center on the Northeast Community College Campus at 801 E. Benjamin Avenue in Norfolk.
-Brockhaus-Howser-Fillmer Funeral Home in Norfolk is in charge of arrangements.
+Funeral services for J. Paul McIntosh were held Tuesday, February 21, at First United Methodist Church in Norfolk.
+Visitation was held Monday, February 20, in the Lifelong Learning Center on the Northeast Community College Campus at 801 E. Benjamin Avenue in Norfolk.
+Brockhaus-Howser-Fillmer Funeral Home in Norfolk was in charge of arrangements.

 PHOTO ID: J. Paul McIntosh at Northeast Community College in December 2016.